tinacms/tina-self-hosted-demo/README.md

 `GITHUB_PERSONAL_ACCESS_TOKEN` is a [personal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) with `repo` access.

-`TINA_IS_LOCAL` is a flag that tells Tina to use the local filesystem as the backend.
+`TINA_PUBLIC_IS_LOCAL` is a flag that tells Tina to use the local filesystem as the backend.

 `NEXT_PUBLIC_TINA_CLIENT_ID` (_optionally_ use Tina Cloud for auth) is the client id for your Tina Cloud application.
 You can create a Tina Cloud application [here](https://app.tina.io/projects/choose).